 How Did I Make Spelling Fun for Kids?

 At some point, I came up with spelling menus, or maybe you call them spelling choice boards.
-This was like a table of spelling activities, and my students could pick from the “menu” in order to do different fun activities each night for spelling homework.
+This was a table of spelling activities, and my students could pick from the “menu” in order to do different fun activities each night for spelling homework.
 That was the only school I taught at where homework was not required, and it was even encouraged to keep homework light.
-I decided that the spelling would become the weekly homework, and everything else would be done in class.
+I decided that the spelling practice would become the weekly homework, and everything else would be done in class.
 Therefore, this spelling menu idea I had is what turned into my students’ spelling homework every week.

 Like those pesky spelling workbooks I no longer have, I also no longer have the files for these spelling menus.
 This is a bummer, because I know I had some really fun and creative activities on there.
 Students who preferred to act like they didn’t like school in order to “look cool” told me they had fun doing the spelling practice with these choice boards.
 Since I was teaching in a particularly tough urban environment, I took comments like that as both compliments and wins!